Skip To Main Content

 • Veteran-Owned Business Enterprise (VBE)

 AIG requires that all diverse-owned businesses provide certification of their diverse-ownership status through a third-party agency.
-We recognize certifications from the following organizations/entities:
+We recognize certifications from the following organizations and agencies:

 • Disability:IN